syoi92/my-wowchemy-site/content/authors/admin/_index.md

 - Visitors
 ---

-I am currently a research asociate at Institute of Construction and Environmental Engineering ([ICEE](https://cee.snu.ac.kr/english/index.php)).
-I finished my MS in SPatial INformatics Group at Seoul National University, advised by [Yongil Kim](http://spins.snu.ac.kr/) and [Kiyun Yu](https://gislbs.net/).
-I also got my BE in architectural engineering at Seoul National Univeristy in South Korea.

-As an early startup team member, I've also worked at [UITI](http://uiti.co.kr/) [[ :email:]](mailto:ceo@uiti.com) based on LBS business in Korea.
-I engaged in launching [집현전 [Wise Strategy to Buy a House]](https://ziphz.com/), the web service that recommends real estate to customers and links them to agents with low broker fees.
-Besides, by proposing a business item of recommending starting sites to new market owners, I won a government fund worth $50000 in my sole name.
-For doing that, I've been working on a Minimum Value Product with the team I've hired.

-I plan to be an incoming student for the doctoral program in CEE at [Georgia Tech](https://ce.gatech.edu/) from 2021 Spring.
+I am currently pursuing a Ph.D. in Civil Engineering at Georgia Tech.
+Being advised by Dr. Yong K. Cho, I'm working in the [RICAL](http://rical.ce.gatech.edu/) research team.
+My research interest is centered on Construction Automation based on UAV & UGV, 3D Scene Understanding using lidar, and GIS.

+I received a BE in Architectural Engineering and a MS in Civil Engineering both at Seoul National University.
+I worked in the SPatial INformatics group under the supervision of [Yongil Kim](http://spins.snu.ac.kr/) and [Kiyun Yu](https://gislbs.net/).
+After then, as an early startup team member of [**UITI Co.**](https://uiti.com), I engaged in the launch of the web service, that is [집현전](https://ziphz.com/).